Share this article with your friends

 Methodist students who are training in ‘course-style’ are on the Queen’s Connexional Course (QCC).
 This runs in parallel with the Queen’s Regional Course (QRC).
-Together the two courses form our Track 2.
+These two courses, together with some students from the Centre for Black Theology, form our Track 2.

 On the Queen’s Connexional Course you get access to the same top quality training as the college-style training programme, but organised to allow you to carry on with work or with home or family responsibilities.
 This training typically lasts three years.
 It is also possible to train on the Queen’s college-style weekday programme part-time, so your training is spread over three years instead of the normal two.
 Some student ministers who begin their training part-time may be provisionally allocated to join the Circuit-based Learning Pathway in their second year.

 The Queen’s Connexional Course (QCC) is delivered through residential weekends, a residential week and supported online learning.
 The course is designed for those who are in paid employment or who have other significant responsibilities which mean that they need to remain based in their home context during training.
 However, it requires a significant weekly commitment (15-20 hours per week on average, including local church involvement) over three years.

 Most QCC students are enrolled on credit-bearing programmes validated by Durham University as part of the Common Awards.
 All learning takes place in a diverse, enriching, usually ecumenical setting.
 One of the residential weekends is Methodist only, which gives a chance to learn in a slightly different community.

 There are seven residential weekends for each year group on QCC, held at Queen’s.
 They begin on Friday evening and end at Sunday lunch.
 These weekends focus formational learning in the context of prayer and corporate life.